-Recent advancements in speaker recognition have featured the development of advanced speaker models, such as TDNN-based [2], ResNet-based [3], and state-of-the-art self-supervised learning models like WavLM [4, 5] and other large audio pretrained models (AudioLMs) [6].
-Despite their general applicability in representing speakers, these models primarily focus on binary classification [7], leaving room for improvement in speaker identification (SID) algorithms for high usability in complex household multi-speaker scenarios [8].
+Recent advancements in speaker recognition have featured the development of advanced speaker models, such as TDNN-based [2], ResNet-based [3], and state-of-the-art self-supervised learning models like WavLM [4, 3] and other audio pretrained front-end models (LMs) [5].
+Despite their general applicability in representing speakers, these models primarily focus on binary classification [6], leaving room for improvement in speaker identification (SID) algorithms for high usability in complex household multi-speaker scenarios [7].

-In SID, it is assumed that test utterances originate from a set of pre-enrolled speakers, employing strategies like multi-class classification loss [9, 10], prototype learning loss for few-shot learning [11, 12], or graph-based learning method [13].
-However, these approaches predominantly target closed-set classification, which may not adequately serve real-world applications facing the challenge of open-set speaker identification, where the goal is to optimize detection of target-set speakers with contrastive accuracy and robustness to outliers [3].
+In SID, it is assumed that test utterances originate from a set of pre-enrolled speakers, employing strategies like multiclass classification loss [8, 9], prototype learning loss for fewshot learning [10, 11], or graph-based learning method [12].
+However, these approaches predominantly target closed-set classification, which may not adequately serve real-world applications facing the challenge of open-set speaker identification, where the goal is to optimize detection of target-set speakers with contrastive accuracy and robustness to outliers.

-Recent advancements in open-set SID have explored using

-multiple Probabilistic Linear Discriminant Analysis (PLDA) modules for outlier detection [14] and prototype-based loss [15, 3] for improved identification.
-However, these methods, not inherently designed for open-set recognition, often fail to achieve optimal performance or lack the streamlined characteristic of neural network (NN)-based approaches [15].
+Recent advancements in open-set SID have explored using multiple Probabilistic Linear Discriminant Analysis (PLDA) modules for outlier detection [13] and prototype-based loss [14] for improved identification.
+However, these methods, not inherently designed for open-set recognition, often fail to achieve optimal performance or lack the streamlined characteristic of neural network (NN)-based approaches [14].

-In response to the increasing interest in open-set learning capabilities across various fields of pattern recognition [11, 16], we propose a novel framework that integrates an AudioLM frontend with a few-shot rapid tuning NN backend for enrollment.
+In response to the increasing interest in open-set learning capabilities across various fields of pattern recognition [10], we propose a novel framework that integrates an effcient pretrained audio front-end model (WavLM base+) with a few-shot rapid tuning NN backend for enrollment.
 This approach employs task-optimized Speaker Reciprocal Points Learning (SRPL) to improve open-set discrimination across multiple target speakers.
 Furthermore, we introduce an enhanced version of SRPL (SRPL+), incorporating negative sample learning with both speech-synthesized and real negative samples to significantly improve the accuracy of open-set SID.
 Our main contributions include:

-- Introduction of SRPL for open-set speaker identification, facilitating rapid tuning enrollment on AudioLM. - Incorporation of negative sample learning with SRPL+, utilizing speech-synthesized and real negative samples for enhanced identification accuracy. - Comprehensive evaluations on various multi-language datasets, both qualitatively and quantitatively.
+- Introduction of SRPL for open-set speaker identification, facilitating rapid tuning enrollment on pretrained audio front-end model (WavLM base+). - Incorporation of negative sample learning with SRPL+, utilizing speech-synthesized and real negative samples for enhanced identification accuracy. - · Comprehensive evaluations on various multi-language text-dependent datasets, both qualitatively and quantitatively.